Going to Work, by L. S. Lowry (1943)

 But this narrative – persuasive as it may be – is awfully convenient for large corporations, Anderson thinks.

-Yes, employees freely enter contracts; but those contracts are drawn up and decided by the firm.
+Yes, employees freely enter into contracts; but those contracts are drawn up and decided by the firm.
 Aside from those near the top of organizations, most workers have very limited leverage in negotiating any kind of change to a firm’s default employment contract.

 And yes, employees are free to quit; but the freedom to exit does not equate to actual freedom.
+That’s like telling someone in one dictatorship they are free to migrate to another.

 Consent to an option within a set cannot justify the option set itself.